Health & Wellness FAQ

 Even if your child participated in a Chewonki program last summer you will need to update the online Health History, which is required yearly by the American Camp Association.
 If you completed an online Health History last summer, you will only need to update any changes within the past year and electronically sign your name on the final page.

 Does my child need a COVID-19 vaccination to attend camp?

 Yes.
 We require campers to be fully vaccinated against COVID-19.
 There is a medical exemption form available in your Campintouch account for you to share with your family physician.
 We are only able to accept a doctor-certified medical exemption.
 If you have other questions about our COVID-19 vaccination requirement, please contact our Health & Wellness Center.

 Does my child need to have a COVID-19 test before camp?

-Yes, in addition to being fully vaccinated, your camper needs a negative PCR test within 72 hours of arrival on campus.
+Yes, in addition to being fully vaccinated, we ask that your camper do an at home rapid antigen test the morning of arrival.

 How does my child stay healthy at Chewonki?